avamsykiran/JavaFSD_May2022/03.BackEnd - J2SE/README.md

             Assertions static class offers a variety of assert methods.
 These assert methods are used as matchers to match an actual output with an expected output.

             @Test                       to identify that a method is a test-method.
+            @ParamatrizedTest           to identify that a method is a test-method.
+            @DisplayName                is used to give a readable name to a test method
+            @BeforeEach                 applied on a method that has to execute before each of the test case executes.
+            @AfterEach                  applied on a method that has to execute after each of the test case executes.